Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet suburb of Blue Bell, Pennsylvania, nestled within zip code 19424, the Martin family found themselves at odds over an inheritance that would test both their bonds and the limits of arbitration.

-It all began in early January 2023, following the passing of Harold Martin, a respected local businessman who had quietly amassed an estate valued at approximately $1.2 million.
+It all began in early January 2023, following the passing of the claimant, a respected local businessman who had quietly amassed an estate valued at approximately $1.2 million.
 Harold left behind three children—Martha, James, and Elaine—and a will that divided his assets unevenly, favoring Martha with the family home and most of his investment portfolio, while James and Elaine received smaller cash bequests and Harold’s vintage car collection.

 The uneven distribution sparked immediate tension.
 James, a small business owner struggling to keep afloat, contended the will did not account for years he had spent caring for their aging father.
 Elaine, recently divorced and battling mounting debts, sided with James, insisting the will was unfair and should be contested.
 Martha, meanwhile, stood firm, stating that Harold had made his wishes clear and she intended to honor them.